-1. Instructor, Clinical Scholar Track
+1. Appointment as Instructor on the Clinical Scholar Track

 Appointment at the rank of Instructor on the Clinical Scholar Track is based on promise as a clinician and educator.
 Satisfactory completion of a doctoral degree is typically required.
 In addition, completion of at least one year of residency training, or its equivalent, in the relevant clinical field is required.
-This individual will be expected to have regular and direct contact with UA College of Medicine Phoenix medical students, residents and/or fellows.
+This individual will be expected to have regular and direct contact with UA College of Medicine - Tucson medical students, residents and/or fellows.

-2. Assistant Professor, Clinical Scholar Track
+2. Appointment/Promotion to Assistant Professor on the Clinical Scholar Track